top of page

 PHOTO PHILOSOPHY: Most of the time will be spent on birds coming to feeders and in areas near the feeders, with some time also spent in blinds.
 The rest of the time will be spent targeting birds along roads or short tracks/trails.
 This tour is all about getting nice photos of birds, and not about seeing large numbers of species.
 If you are a casual photographer and don’t want to miss seeing the harder forest species, you may enjoy one of our other Costa Rica tours more.

 GEAR: A 500mm or 600mm is the best option for smaller birds and closeups, but a 300mm with 1.4x and 2x teleconverters also usually does a great job on this tour.
 A 500 or 600 may be overkill for some larger species, so a shorter prime lens or high-quality zoom is also very useful.
-A tripod is necessary if you wish to engage in multiflash hummingbird photography, and is also very helpful while waiting around for birds to come in to feeders.
+A tripod is not strictly necessary, but if you have heavy camera gear, it can be nice to have so you don't have to carry your camera all the time.

 Other Information